 In addition to the general disclosures on calculation methodology, this section describes specific methodology related to unlisted real estate.
 Composite total returns are calculated monthly and income and capital component returns are calculated daily both on a time-weighted basis and geometrically linked across months.
 Returns include cash and cash equivalents.
 The linking of component returns across months results in a residual when comparing annual total returns and the sum of annual component returns.
 This is a result of compounding, and no adjustments are made to counter this effect.
 Returns are gross-of-fees.
 Returns are presented after transaction costs and after expensed operating costs relating to the operations of the real estate investment structure.
 Operating costs include bank charges, consulting and legal fees and administration expenses.
 Transaction costs are included in the capital return component and operating costs are included in the income return component.
-Returns are presented before Norges Bank Investment Management's internal costs related to real estate such as salaries to the real estate investment team.
+Returns are presented before Norges Bank Investment Management's internal costs.
 Returns are measured in the currency basket corresponding to the currencies in the Pension Fund's equity and fixed-income benchmark.

-Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
-In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
-Prior to this the investment mandate from the Ministry of Finance did not specify a benchmark for the real estate asset class.
+Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark.
+Prior to this, the investment mandate from the Ministry of Finance did not specify a benchmark for the real estate asset class.
 As the real estate portfolio was still considered under development Norges Bank Investment Management concluded that given the development state of the portfolio, comparing the return against available benchmarks could be misleading.
 Hence, no benchmark returns were presented.

-Real estate is assigned a benchmark with combination of bonds and equities from the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the real estate management.
+The real estate management composite is assigned a benchmark with combination of bonds and equities from the overall GPFG benchmarks, tailor-made to the actual currency composition and characteristics of the real estate management.
+The rules for this benchmark are decided by the Investment Risk Committee in Norges Bank Investment Management.
+The actual weights of the benchmark as at 31 December 2019 are shown below.

 Country for equity benchmark (Currency for fixed-income benchmark) Equities Actual benchmark indices Fixed-income Actual benchmark indices

-Asset class weights 37.9 62.1
+Asset class weights 41.75 58.25

-USA (USD) 51.53 44.94
+USA (USD) 54.87 46.53

-Total Americas 51.53 44.94
+Total Americas 54.87 46.53

-Germany 9.42
+Germany 10.12

-France 8.24
+France 8.34

-Netherlands 1.96
+Netherlands 1.79

-Spain 1.78
+Spain 1.33

-Italy 1.48
+Italy 1.28

-Finland 0.80
+Finland 0.58

-Belgium 0.62
+Belgium 0.55

-Austria 0.19
+Austria 0.16

-Ireland 0.16
+Ireland 0.12

-Portugal 0.12
+Portugal 0.10

-Euro-area (EUR) 24.77 29.36
+Euro-area (EUR) 24.37 30.48

-United Kingdom (GBP) 20.24 20.16
+United Kingdom (GBP) 17.52 17.96

-Switzerland (CHF) 1.47 3.60
+Switzerland (CHF) 1.16 3.07

-Sweden (SEK) 1.07 0.66
+Sweden (SEK) 1.34 0.85

-Total Europe 47.56 53.77
+Total Europe 44.39 52.36

-Japan (JPY) 0.91 1.29
+Japan (JPY) 0.74 1.11

-Total Asia / Oceania 0.91 1.29
+Total Asia / Oceania 0.74 1.11

-Figures in a second

-Performance numbers are gross of investment management fees in relation to real estate investment management.
+Performance numbers are gross of investment management fees in relation to real estate investment management of the unlisted real estate part of the composite.
 However, all costs occurring in the unlisted real estate holding structures, all trading expenses (transaction costs, including stamp duty), taxes, and fixed and variable asset management fees, are included.
-The management expense ratio for the Pension Fund as a whole was 5 basis points for 2018, down from 6 basis points in 2017.
-The reimbursable investment management fees in relation to the unlisted real estate investment management of the composite totalled 19 basis points for 2018, down from 23 basis points in 2017.
+The management expense ratio for the Pension Fund as a whole was 5 basis points for 2019, at the same level as in 2018.
+The reimbursable investment management fees in relation to the unlisted real estate investment management of the composite totalled 15 basis points for 2019, down from 19 basis points in 2018.
+For this real estate management composite, the expense ratio was 12 basis points in 2019, down from 15 basis points in 2018.

-Performance results: Government Pension Fund Global, unlisted real estate 31 March 2011 - 31 December 2018
+Performance results: Government Pension Fund Global unlisted real estate 31 March 2011 - 31 December 2019

-Report presented as at:31 December 2018Reported assets' currency:Norwegian kronerReported returns' currency:Currency basket1
+Report presented as at:31 December 2019Reported assets' currency:Norwegian kronerReported returns' currency:Currency basket1